markes131/markes131/README.md

 Development of this project allows me to get deeper in: ASP.NET Core, MVC Design Pattern, Authentication & Authorization, Entity Framework Core, Building Database scheme, implement Repository pattern, Unit Of Work pattern, use Boostrap 5 and others that are planned such as Azure deployment or SignalR for chat feature.

+Timeline Updates:
-Update: Project development and commits history slowed down because of preparation to Summer Internship opportunities ;)
+... - 31.05.2023 | Project development and commits history slowed down because of preparation to Summer Internship opportunities.
+31.05.2023 - presently | It's tough to get on first job, I gained some experience during summer internship's interviews and challenges, but decided to get some work for money during summer that allow me learn further.
+At the same time during summer work I'm going to implement new features and improve my portfolio's projects ;)

 ![PM DASHBOARDS](https://user-images.githubusercontent.com/34062651/228538976-4771595c-9ad4-4cd2-9eb1-36bbac9ee8e5.gif)